BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 • Relationship between Ethical Healthcare Leadership and Positive Outcomes

-Essentially, the ethical credibility of a specific healthcare institution is strongly linked to ethical conduct of the leaders.
+Essentially, the ethical credibility of a specific healthcare institution is strongly linked to the ethical conduct of the leaders.
 Other stakeholders that are likely to trust leaders with steady ethical values such as honesty, openness, and responsibility include the patients, other employees, and the whole society.
-Hence, the reputation of the organisation improves as it is perceived to be honest and worthy of clients’ trust in the delivery of healthcare services.
-For an organization’s reputation is beneficial in attracting many patients and talented human resource as well as business associates and partners.
+Hence, the reputation of the organization improves as it is perceived to be honest and worthy of clients’ trust in the delivery of healthcare services.
+An organization’s reputation is beneficial in attracting many patients and talented human resources as well as business associates and partners.

 This means that when leaders portray high levels of ethical practices, the office environment becomes one that encourages the employees and rewards them the best way they can.
-Healthcare managers could enhance attitude, job contentment, and well-being at the workplace through fearing ethical values such as compassion, fairness, and other people’s appreciation of their worth.
-Social improvements thus have a positive impact on the performance of the organisation because people are productive and satisfied with their jobs.
-This is so because engaged persons usually work harder, think creatively and passionately about the care of the numerous and diverse patients (Cheng et al. , 2022).
+Healthcare managers could enhance attitude, job contentment, and well-being at the workplace by fearing ethical values such as compassion, fairness, and other people’s appreciation of their worth.
+Social improvements thus have a positive impact on the performance of the organization because people are productive and satisfied with their jobs.
+This is so because engaged persons usually work harder, and think creatively and passionately about the care of numerous and diverse patients (Cheng et al., 2022).

-From the positive impacts that are realized such as patient outcomes and satisfaction, the favourable image status is also realised (Afework et al. , 2023).
+From the positive impacts that are realized such as patient outcomes and satisfaction, the favorable image status is also realized (Afework et al., 2023).
 It is realized by ethical healthcare executives that resources have to be fairly and equitably distributed.
-It is important for leaders to ensure they distribute resources as per requirement of a diverse patient population while being able to relate to justice and fairness.
-Business financial solidity and profitability in the long run are some of the benefits of this kind of rational resource tender.
-Ethical leaders avoid situations that lead to financial losses, issues such as embezzlement or getting involved in costly situations as a result of unprocedural conduct (Barker, 2012) .
+Leaders need to ensure they distribute resources as per the requirements of a diverse patient population while being able to relate to justice and fairness.
+Business financial solidity and profitability, in the long run, are some of the benefits of this kind of rational resource tender.
+Ethical leaders avoid situations that lead to financial losses, issues such as embezzlement, or getting involved in costly situations as a result of unprocedural conduct (Barker, 2012).

 BUS FPX 4121 Assessment 1